 - 289 (37%) Involved alcohol

-- 195 (25%) happened where cyclist was impaired.
+- 195 (25%) happened when the cyclist was impaired.

-In California 2016, out of 154 cyclists’ deaths:
+In California in 2016, out of 154 cyclists’ deaths:

-- 39 happened where the cyclists were impaired.
+- 39 happened when cyclists were impaired.

 Cyclist Helmets Statistics